|

 matter of cutting away the pain and getting rid of it but

-is instead a matter of untying the knots of your unconscious through psychoanalytic
+is instead a matter of undoing the knots of your unconscious through psychological

 trust in God.